 The strict ideological isolation, the sharp ethnic separation, and the threat of a "jealous God" who brutally punishes any deviation from the strict, complicated, worldly doctrine, enforced a unique cohesion among believing Jews, which lasted for millennia despite the greatest adversity and brutal persecution Has.

-In the year 70 AD Jerusalem and with it the "Temple of Herod" was destroyed.
-The people of Judah were scattered to many lands.
-For almost two millennia, they had to survive in the “diaspora” without a state of their own and remain true to their religion.
-In doing so, they firmly believed in the promised return to their homeland.
+In 70 AD Jerusalem, and with it the "Temple of Herod" was destroyed.
+The inhabitants of the Roman province or kingdom of Judea were scattered in many countries.
+They had to survive in the "Diaspora" for almost two millennia, without a state of their own, remaining faithful to their religion.
+In doing so, they steadfastly believed in the promised return to their homeland.
 (Deut.
 30, 1-10).

 From then on, the Jewish communities, led by authoritarian rabbis, with their strange religion, their many strict rules , the associated exotic rituals and peculiar festivals, as well as the ritual language Hebrew, formed eerie, non-missionary groups that refuse to integrate, and that mistrust their host peoples excited.